 So it’s only logical to let Momokawa pull them, so I can flip them and then she deals the killing blow to the helpless rockinger.

 Why can’t she understand this?!

 Well, this is not the first fight we had.
-At the Vulkan-mountains it’s much hotter and the enemies are tougher as well.
-So every provocation let us blow off some steam.
+At the Vulkan-mountains, it’s much hotter and the enemies are tougher as well.
+So every provocation lets us blow off some steam.
 But at least it’s easier to initiate a conversation this way.

 “OK, OK.
 Let me think about another strategy.”

-“Guess, there is no choice.
+“Guess, there is no other choice.
 Momokawa, be prepared to heal a lot of HP.”

-After meeting another group of rockingers, I learned that two of them would deplete half of my HP, since it’s hard to get the timing right.
+After meeting another group of rockingers, I learned that two of them would deplete half of my HP since it’s hard to get the timing right if I’m on my own.
 Even though I clearly out-level them, the curse and the [Student]-class are that much of a handicap.

 But there are also some upsides.